 This policy provides support to individuals with intellectual/physical disabilities and/or long term mental illness.
 It includes information on program, financial eligibility and basic and special needs.
 (Glossary of Terms is located within the DSP Policy.)

 - Alternative Family Support Program

-This program supports people with disabilities in an approved, private family home.
+The Alternative Family Support Program (AFS) supports persons with disabilities in an approved, private family home.

 - Independent Living Support